Homepage News Updates Star Guide Horoscopes Nude Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Navamsha

-In Vedic astrology, this is the 1/9th divisional chart, specifically related to marriage.
+In Vedic astrology, this is the 1/9th divisional chart (varga), specifically related to marriage.
 The most important of the 16 vargas, it is always consulted alongside the natal chart.
+Not used in Western Tropical Astrology.

 Neomenium